wcgordon1/lamplighter/manuscript/publish/ch9_River_Teeth.md

 "Fifteen cycles.
 Binding stable," Ivy announced, letting the tide cadence fade back to normal breathing.
 Her lantern's light returned to ordinary illumination, and the chalk lines settled into a barely visible network that would continue channeling any residual energy away from the crowd.

 The crisis was over, but the evening was far from finished.
 The musicians continued playing, the audience settled back into comfortable listening positions, and the sunset painted the sky in increasingly dramatic shades of orange and pink.
-To most observers, nothing unusual had happened—just some routine maintenance work and a teenage boy being reminded about safety regulations.
+To most observers, nothing unusual had happened; just some routine maintenance work and a teenage boy being reminded about safety regulations.

 But Ivy could see the small signs that marked the transition from danger back to safety.
 Conversations resumed their natural flow as people lost the vague sense of unease that had been building.
 Children stopped tugging at their parents' hands and returned to their games.
 The vendor with the roasted nuts completed his circuit of the crowd without the distracted, confused interactions that had marked the seam's influence.